 Photo: Nataša Milivojević

-In March 2021, Bankwatch wrote to the EIB showing that two hydropower plants financed by the Bank via an intermediary have damaged Serbia’s Crni Rzav river.
+In March 2021, Bankwatch wrote to the EIB showing that two hydropower plants financed by the Bank via intermediary banks have damaged Serbia’s Crni Rzav river.
 Ten months and several reminders later, the EIB still hasn’t even admitted responsibility for financing the plants, let alone taken corrective action.

 Together with the Ecological Association Rzav from Serbia, we’ve therefore submitted a complaint to the EIB’s Complaint Mechanism, both on the EIB’s failure to respond and on the environmental damage caused by the plants.